The Lost World: Jurassic Park: Creatures on screen

-Music
+Soundtrack

 For the sequel, composer John Williams avoided using most of the previous film's main themes, writing a more action-oriented score.
 The soundtrack was released on May 20, 1997.
 It, along with the soundtrack to the first film, was remastered and re-released on November 29, 2016.

 Marketing

 Both covers for the first issue of Topps Comics adaptation.

 In February 1997, Universal announced a $250 million marketing campaign with 70 promotional partners.
 It was even more extensive than that of Jurassic Park.
 Inspired by how Jurassic Park featured the Ford Explorer, Mercedes-Benz signed an endorsement deal for the sequel to introduce its first sports utility vehicle, the ML 320 (W163).
 Other leading partners were Burger King, which was already promoting Universal's other dinosaur franchise, The Land Before Time; JVC, which also has product placement in the movie; and Timberland Co., making its first film tie-in.
 Another partner was Tropicana Products, a then-sister company of Universal under Seagram.
 Other promotional partners included Hamburger Helper and Betty Crocker, while General Mills introduced Jurassic Park Crunch cereal.
 Derivative works included various video games, a pinball machine, and a four-part comic series released by Topps Comics.

 Other promotional items included a toy line of action figures by Kenner and remote-controlled vehicles by Tyco, as well as a board game by Milton Bradley Company.
 Also produced were Hershey's chocolate bars that featured holographic dinosaur patterns.
 Universal hoped for promotional profits to exceed $1 billion.

 The Mercedes-Benz ML 320 (W163) used in the film, on display at the Mercedes-Benz Museum in Germany.

 On December 13, 1996, a special version of the film's teaser trailer debuted at 42 theaters in the United States and Canada, at a cost of $14,000 for each theater; the trailer used synchronized strobe lights that mimicked lightning during a rain scene.
 The film's first trailer was aired on January 26, 1997, during Super Bowl XXXI.
 A travelling exhibition, The Lost World: The Life and Death of Dinosaurs, went on tour in May 1997, coinciding with the film's release.
 The exhibit was produced in connection with the film, and its centerpiece was a 70-foot-long recreation of a Mamenchisaurus.

 A detailed website for the film was also created, and provided backstory for characters and events not referenced in the film.
 Shortly after the film's release, hackers broke into the website and briefly changed the film's logo to feature a duck instead of a T. rex.
 The film's title in the logo was also temporarily changed to The Duck World: Jurassic Pond.
 Universal denied that the hacking was a publicity stunt to promote the film, stating that it was traced to a "16-year-old hacker kid from back East".
 The website was still online as of 2017.